 CIRCUIT Distributors Screening, Oberhausen Short Film Festival (2020)

 CIRCUIT Distributors Screening, Oberhausen Short Film Festival, Germany

 Remembering the future, Faculty of Science, University of Auckland

-The surface of things, part of Open Day exhibition, Headlands Centre for the Arts, California
+Open Day, Headlands Centre for the Arts, California

-place on earth, Canberra Contemporary Art Space, Canberra
+place on earth, Canberra Contemporary Art Space, Canberra, Australia